bashiru98/hms-iap-serverdemo/README.md

     clientId:      Client ID, which is obtained from app information.
     clientSecret:  Secret access key of an app, which is obtained from app information.
     tokenUrl:      URL for the Huawei OAuth 2.0 service to obtain a token, please refer to Generating an App-Level Access Token.
-    orderUrl:      The orderUrl has different urls at different sites, you should always choose the OrderService address of the nearest site to access.
-    subscriptionUrl:    The subscriptionUrl has different urls at different sites, you should always choose the SubscriptionDemo address of the nearest site to access.
     applicationPublicKey:   Application RSA publick key, base64 encode string.

+    At first, the meaning of accountFlag should be clear.If field accountFlag in InappPurchaseData equals to 1, the account belongs to telecom carrier(TOBTOC_SITE_URL), otherwise to Huawei(TOC_SITE_URL).
+    For both OrderService and SubscriptionService, you need to choose appropriate site.
+    TOC_SITE_URL:      The TOC_SITE_URL has different urls at different sites, you should always choose the address of the nearest site to access.
+    TOBTOC_SITE_URL:   The site for telecom carrier.

 ## Example Code
     Each method in the sample calls an API of the HUAWEI IAP server.